Newsday TV Book Reviews

 The Bamboo Saucer (1967) "Something has dropped on Red China from outer space and Chairman Mao doesn't have a saying to explain the event.
 Neither does the film.
 A foreign-made quickie to snooze by."

-The Bank Dick (1940) “Egbert Souse (W.C.
-Fields) is set upon by baby and beast and somehow gets to be a bank guard.
+beast and somehow gets to be a bank guard.
 It’s pure fun.
-Fields freaks can add a star [making four].”
+Fields freaks can add

-(1971) "Family fun from Walt Disney that is more family than fun.
+The Barefoot Executive (1971) "Family fun from Walt Disney that is more family than fun.
 Central to the action is a chimpanzee that can pick TV ratings winners.
 It figures."

 Bataan (1943) "Weirdly nostalgic."